stevewm/secretgenerator/docs/README.md

 # Secret Generator

+Warning: Under active development and probably broken in some way I haven't noticed.

 This is a rough proof-of-concept tool designed to generate secrets, in conjunction with [External Secrets](https://external-secrets.io), for applications running in a Kubernetes cluster.
 I created this to alleviate the hassle of generating secrets and storing them in an external store.

 ## Usage